FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_B.md

 > You can reset the sync error by double-clicking on the sync error counter.

-If you see red indicators on the bottom left corner section of SPAT, this could be related to having a mismatch in frame size  (buffer) or sample rate between the DAW and the SPAT Revolution.
+If you see red indicators in the bottom left corner section of SPAT, this could be related to having a mismatch in frame size  (buffer) or sample rate between the DAW and the SPAT Revolution.

 Frame size (sometimes called buffer size or block size) should be matched in the host DAW and SPAT Revolution.
 A red message would identify a different frame rate the host DAW.
 Simply double-clicking on **smp/f** message in error will automatically change you SPAT block size setup to match the incoming audio.